 Bogdan Plavin joined the Valpo swimming program as an assistant coach in October of 2019.
+He will spend the 2020-21 season as a graduate assistant.

 In Plavin's first season with the program, Valpo set a total of 10 new school records and had its first All-League honoree on the men's side since 2006.
 The program tallied seven dual meet wins over the course of the season, and both the men (Summit League Championships) and the women (MVC Championships) posted their highest point totals in season-ending competition since moving to their respective conferences.

-Plavin comes to Valpo from Grand Canyon University, where he competed from 2016-2019 in the free and breaststroke events.
+Plavin came to Valpo from Grand Canyon University, where he competed from 2016-2019 in the free and breaststroke events.
 In 2018, he was a second-place finisher in the 50-free at the Western Athletic Conference Championships, while also swimming as part of two WAC champion relay teams.
 He competed in the 2018 NCAA Championships as well, helping Grand Canyon’s 200-free relay to a 22nd-place finish.

 Prior to his time at Grand Canyon University, he served as an assistant swim coach at Ukraine Military Club.
 He was an athlete instructor for the Ukrainian Swimming Federation, training people of all ages and organizing activities on a daily basis.